LBCamden/lbcamden-frontend/README.md

 LBCamden Frontend contains the code you need to start building a user interface for Camden platforms and services.

+> [!TIP]
-It is best used in conjunction with the guidance included in the [LBCamden Design System documentation](https://zeroheight.com/4c170debc).
+> LBCamden Frontend is best used in conjunction with the guidance included in the [LBCamden Design System documentation](https://zeroheight.com/4c170debc).

 It utilises components from the [GOV.UK Frontend](https://github.com/alphagov/govuk-frontend), and extends these with components and customisations developed for Camden specific implementations.